 Revoking the waiver Students who waive Yale Health Hospitalization/Specialty Coverage but later wish to be covered must complete and send a form voiding their waiver to the Member Services Department by September 15 for the full year or fall term, or by January 31 for the spring term only.
 Students who wish to revoke their waiver during the term may do so, provided they show proof of loss of the alternate insurance plan and enroll within thirty days of the loss of this coverage.
 Yale Health fees will not be prorated.

 Yale Health Student Two-Person and Family Plans

-A student may enroll his or her lawfully married spouse or civil union partner and/or legally dependent child(ren) under the age of twenty-six in one of two student dependent plans: the Two-Person Plan or the Student Family Plan.
+A student may enroll the student’s lawfully married spouse or civil union partner and/or legally dependent child(ren) under the age of twenty-six in one of two student dependent plans: the Two-Person Plan or the Student Family Plan.
 These plans include services described in both Yale Health Basic Coverage and Yale Health Hospitalization/Specialty Coverage.
 Coverage is not automatic, and enrollment is by application.
-Applications are available from the Member Services Department or can be downloaded from the Web site (http://yalehealth.yale.edu) and must be renewed annually.
+Applications are available from the Member Services Department or can be downloaded from the website (http://yalehealth.yale.edu) and must be renewed annually.
 Applications must be received by September 15 for full-year or fall-term coverage, or by January 31 for spring-term coverage only.